 A Driveway/Grading Permit is required for all on-site improvements on the exterior of the building and all driveway improvements outside the public right-of-way.
 Driveway/Grading Permits are required for the following projects:

 - Subdivision, Land Development, Grading or Stormwater Projects

 - Residential/Non-Residential Driveway Addition or Expansion Not Involving a Public Highway

 When the driveway entrance is onto a State road, a copy of the PennDOT Highway Occupancy and/or Driveway Permits must be provided before a Driveway/Grading Permit will be issued by the Township.
 When a driveway entrance is onto a Township road, a street opening permit will be required.

-The following information must be provided when you make application to obtain a Driveway/Grading Permit:
+For Driveway Permits for improvements outside the public right-of-way, the following information must be provided when you make application to obtain a Driveway/Grading Permit:

 - Completed and Signed Driveway/Grading Permit Application (The application can be picked up at the Municipal Office or by contacting the Planning and Zoning Department.)

 - Applicable fee (PDF).

 - Two (2) copies of a detailed site (plot) plan, (view sample site plan (PDF)) as specified in the Zoning Site Plan Requirements Sheet (PDF).
 These requirements include but are not limited to the identification of: